Fox682/Projects/Tictactoe.md

 #### The Problem:
 How do we store a the state of a game of Tic-Tac-Toe?

+I took a personal spin on this.
+It's nice to be able to store a single state as small as possible.
+But what if we were to store the replay of the game... as well as everything else that goes with Tic-Tac-Toe?

-First, we need some Goals so we can make sure we have enough information so we can play the game and determine who won.
+First, we need some Goals so we can make sure we have enough information so we can play the game, determine who won and replay it back.

 #### Goals:
 We need to be able to do the following: